NationalSecurityAgency/skills-docs/docs/skills-client/vuejs.md

     },
 }
 ```
-Please note that displayToast implementation is omitted as that will be specific to your application.
+Please note that the displayToast implementation is omitted as that will be specific to your application.

 ### Report Event By Listening to Routes